Barefaced Interview: Eli Eckert from the Once and Future Band

 I love Bernard Edwards.
 He was just so on point rhythmically and melodically.
 There’s this wild line he plays in “At Last I Am Free” that kills me everytime.
 Lately I’ve been obsessed with the bass playing on Don Blackman’s “Holding You, Loving You” by Barry “Sonjohn” Johnson.
 It’s a genius, the perfect mix of minimalism and flash in just the right amounts.
 That’s what it comes down to for me, the tastefulness of balancing those elements.
 I love so many different players it’s hard to narrow down but a few others are Nathan Watts, Paul Jackson, Thundercat, Chris Squier, Paul McCartney, John Taylor, Wilton Felder, Jaco…

 Yeah, depending on the circumstance we’ve done all of the above. do either DI and microphone combo, or some var

 Playing on Marc Riley’s show is an amazing experience.
 The anglophile in me felt very in awe of being in an actual BBC studio!
 The Castlemania shows with Oh Sees, Kelley Stoltz, Flat Worms and Male Gaze were also incredible.

 Unfortunately we did not get a chance to partake in a Sunday Roast on this last trip.
 But we did last time we were in the UK and it was great.

 No specific plans at the moment, but we’re definitely going to be back!
 The way that UK audiences have responded to what we’re doing has been really inspiring to us.

 You may ask.
 Seriously though, I can’t wait for us to get the next record out.
 Thanks for listening!

 The ONCE AND FUTURE BAND are supporting WHITE DENIM on the following 2019 dates.

-The BRAIN EP, and ONE AND FUTURE BAND album are available here.
+The BRAIN EP, and ONCE AND FUTURE BAND album are available here.